Digital Photography Tips, Tutorials and Resources

 Plenty of programs open PNG files.
-These include default photo viewer programs, photo editing programs such as Lightroom and Photoshop, and web browsers.
+These include default photo viewer programs, photo editing programs such as Lightroom and Adobe Photoshop, and web browsers.
 In any of these programs, you can view a PNG file by selecting ‘open’ from the drop-down menu or simply drag and drop it into the program or a web browser.

 Steps to creating a PNG file in Photoshop:

 1. The easiest way is to simply ‘Save As’

 - Click File on the top menu, then select Open

 - Choose the image file and click Open